How to Seal Painted Furniture Properly - Regained Relics

 Do you always need to seal painted furniture?

 Not always.
-Some high-quality furniture paints are designed with excellent durability on their own once fully cured.
-In those cases, a separate topcoat may not be necessary for every project.
+Fusion Mineral Paint is designed with excellent durability on its own once fully cured.
+In that case, a separate topcoat may not be necessary for every project.
 A dresser with light use, for example, may do beautifully without an added sealer if the paint itself is strong and the curing time is respected.

 But there are plenty of times when sealing is still the better choice.
-Tabletops, kitchen chairs, entryway benches, bathroom vanities, and anything that will deal with moisture, friction, or frequent cleaning usually benefit from extra protection.
-Dark colours can also show scuffs more easily, and lighter colours on high-touch pieces may be more vulnerable to marks.
+Tabletops, kitchen cupboards, entryway benches, bathroom vanities, and anything that will deal with moisture, friction, or frequent cleaning usually benefit from extra protection.
+Dark colors can also show scuffs more easily, and lighter colors on high-touch pieces may be more vulnerable to marks.
 If you have gone to the effort of prepping, painting, and styling a piece you love, protecting it is often worth it.

 How to seal painted furniture based on the finish you want